 RESUMO

 Assuntos

-In dynamic environments, animals make behavioral decisions based on the innate valences of sensory cues and information learnt about these cues across multiple timescales1-3.
-However, it remains unclear how the innate valence of a sensory stimulus affects acquisition of learnt valence information and subsequent memory dynamics.
-Here we show that in the Drosophila brain, interconnected short- and long-term memory units of the mushroom body jointly regulate memory via dopamine signals that encode innate and learnt sensory valences.
-Through time-lapse, in vivo voltage-imaging studies of neural spiking in >500 flies undergoing olfactory associative conditioning, we found that protocerebral posterior lateral 1 dopamine neurons (PPL1-DANs)4 heterogeneously and bi-directionally encode innate and learnt valences of punishment, reward, and odor cues.
+In dynamic environments, animals make behavioural decisions on the basis of the innate valences of sensory cues and information learnt about these cues across multiple timescales1-3.
+However, it remains unclear how the innate valence of a sensory stimulus affects the acquisition of learnt valence information and subsequent memory dynamics.
+Here we show that in the Drosophila brain, interconnected short- and long-term memory units of the mushroom body jointly regulate memory through dopamine signals that encode innate and learnt sensory valences.
+By performing time-lapse in vivo voltage-imaging studies of neural spiking in more than 500 flies undergoing olfactory associative conditioning, we found that protocerebral posterior lateral 1 dopamine neurons (PPL1-DANs)4 heterogeneously and bidirectionally encode innate and learnt valences of punishment, reward and odour cues.
 During learning, these valence signals regulate memory storage and extinction in mushroom body output neurons (MBONs)5.
-In initial conditioning bouts, PPL1-γ1pedc and PPL1-γ2α'1 neurons control short-term memory formation, which weakens inhibitory feedback from MBON-γ1pedc>α/ß to PPL1-α'2α2 and PPL1-α3.
-During further conditioning, this diminished feedback allows these two PPL1-DANs to encode the net innate plus learnt valence of the conditioned odor cue, which gates long-term memory formation.
-A computational model constrained by the fly connectome6,7 and our spiking data explains how dopamine signals mediate the circuit interactions between short- and long-term memory traces, yielding predictions that our experiments confirm.
-Overall, the mushroom body achieves flexible learning via the integration of innate and learnt valences within parallel learning units sharing feedback interconnections.
-This hybrid physiologic-anatomic mechanism may be a general means by which dopamine regulates memory dynamics in other species and brain structures, including the vertebrate basal ganglia.
+During initial conditioning bouts, PPL1-γ1pedc and PPL1-γ2α'1 neurons control short-term memory formation, which weakens inhibitory feedback from MBON-γ1pedc>α/ß to PPL1-α'2α2 and PPL1-α3.
+During further conditioning, this diminished feedback allows these two PPL1-DANs to encode the net innate plus learnt valence of the conditioned odour cue, which gates long-term memory formation.
+A computational model constrained by the fly connectome6,7 and our spiking data explains how dopamine signals mediate the circuit interactions between short- and long-term memory traces, yielding predictions that our experiments confirmed.
+Overall, the mushroom body achieves flexible learning through the integration of innate and learnt valences in parallel learning units sharing feedback interconnections.
+This hybrid physiological-anatomical mechanism may be a general means by which dopamine regulates memory dynamics in other species and brain structures, including the vertebrate basal ganglia.

+RESUMO